WHAT IS COMPILING? WHO ARE AGGREGATORS & PORTALS AND WHY IS THIS IMPORTANT TO SELLING MY HOME?

 Also, be aware a portal may or may not have all the features, or even the newest features that HAR.com has.
 Why?
 Whenever HAR incorporates new features on their site, each portal needs to have someone write code in order for the new feature to show up on their own portal — Brokers may delay doing that —- so a portal may not have all the bells & whistles available on HAR.com.

 Aggregators are “super sites”…. they collect and join together the data from multiple MLS’s across the country and around the world.
-Our own MLS generally has about 50,000 listings in it, and hosts est. 1/2 a million visitors each month.
+Our own MLS generally has in excess of 100,000 listings in it, and hosts over a million visitors each month.
 As an example of an aggregator, www.Realtor.com is the official site of NAR (National Association of Realtors) and they have over 1000 MLS’s combined together into a database, and host est. 8 MILLION visitors each month searching for homes.

 When you hear someone talk about “integrated MLS’s” all that means is they are referring to an aggregator which has collected and combined multiple MLS’s into a single searchable site.

 WHY IS THIS IMPORTANT TO HOME SELLERS?